EOSC-synergy/o3webapp/DesignPhase/UML/parsing/README.md

 ## Attention:
-the parser.py tool is not very robust and takes a few assumptions about how your react component code is structured
+the parser.py tool is not very robust and takes a few assumptions about how your React component code is structured

 ## Assumptions
 - React Component needs to be in a Javascript file (.js)